 Inventories.
 Inventories are stated at lower of cost or market using the weighted average cost method.
 Provisions for potentially obsolete or slow-moving inventory are made based on management's analysis of inventory levels, obsolescence and future sales forecasts.
-Obsolete inventory aggregating \$86,000 was disposed of during 2011.
+An inventory parts adjustment of \$198,000 due to material scraps associated with the early development of the manufacturing was expensed through cost of goods sold during the fourth quarter in the year ending December 31, 2012.
+The Company had approximately 5,800 AMID HFD units in inventory at December 31, 2012.